jambombs24/Enhanced_and_Modernized/README.md

 - [Lydia the Loyal](https://www.loverslab.com/files/file/27805-lydia-the-loyal/) (Latest SLab edition.)
 - [Jordis the Naive or Naughty](https://www.loverslab.com/files/file/27555-jordis-the-naive-or-naughty-sexlab-and-flower-girl-editions/) (Latest SLab edition.)

+You don't need to extract any of these.
+Wabbajack will do that later.

 ### Step Six: Wabbajack Prep
+Download the Enhanced and Modernized archive and extract it.
+Keep the two files in the same location.

+Now open the Wabbajack program, and choose the install from disk button on the home page.
+Select the .wabbajack file you just downloaded for "Target Modlist".

+For "Modlist Installation Location", choose where you want the modlist to go.
+It needs to be outside of Windows' User Account Control system.
+I recommend somewhere like "C:\Games\Skyrim_EM".
+This should also be an empty directory.

+"Resource Download Location" can be pretty much anywhere.
+By default, it'll be inside the modlist installation directory.
+You can even place the downloads folder on a separate drive.
+Just be aware that you're liimited to the speed of your slowest drive.
+After you've chosen a downloads location, place all the LoversLab archives there.

+### Step Seven: Installation
+When you're sure with all your file path decisions, press the button to start the Wabbajack installation process.

+This will take some time.
+If you have a Nexus Mods premium account, all Nexus files will download automatically.
+Otherwise, the download button must be pressed for each mod.